-- Monitoring of compliance with local police regulations, such as
+- Monitoring compliance with local police ordinances, such as

 - Innsbruck playground regulations

-- Monitoring compliance with the following provincial laws and the ordinances issued on the basis thereof:
+- Monitoring compliance with the following provincial laws and the ordinances issued on the basis of these laws:

-- Monitoring compliance with the following federal laws as well as ordinances issued on the basis of these:
+- Monitoring of compliance with the following federal laws and ordinances issued on the basis thereof: